Taiwan–United States relations: WWII-democratization

+The Sino-American Mutual Defense Treaty was signed between the US and ROC in 1954 and lasted until 1979.

-The U.S. State Department's official position in 1959 was:
+The U.S. State Department's official position on Taiwan in 1959 was:

+In 1970s, Taiwanese activist Peter Huang attempted to assassinate Chiang Ching-kuo in New York City.

 During the early Cold War the United States deployed nuclear weapons on Taiwan as part of the United States Taiwan Defense Command.
 In 1972, United States president Richard Nixon ordered nuclear weapons to be removed from Taiwan and this was implemented by 1974.

+During the 1970s, the KMT under Executive Yuan Premier Chiang Ching-kuo organized a people's diplomacy campaign in the United States in an effort to mobilize American political sentiment in opposition to the PRC through mass demonstrations and petitions.
+Among these efforts, the KMT worked with the John Birch Society to launch a petition writing campaign through which Americans were urged to write their local government officials and ask them to "Cut the Red China connection."

+During its martial law period (1949 to 1987), the Taiwan government surveilled Taiwanese abroad, most often in Japan and in the United States.
+The United States Federal Bureau of Investigation often cooperated with or allowed the KMT to surveil Taiwanese students and other Taiwanese migrants in the United States.

+According to a 1979 report by the United States Senate Foreign Relations Committee, the Taiwan government operated one of the two most active anti-dissident networks within the United States, with agents infiltrated within universities and campus organizations and large-scale propaganda campaigns implemented through front organizations.

+In 1979 and 1980, a series of bombings targeted KMT offices and officials in the United States.
+The United States placed the World United Formosans for Independence on its terrorist organization watch list as a result.

 At the height of the Sino-Soviet Split, and at the start of the reform and opening of People's Republic of China, the United States strategically switched diplomatic recognition from the Republic of China (ROC) to the People's Republic of China (PRC) on January 1, 1979, to counter the political influences and military threats from the Soviet Union.
 The US Embassy in Taipei was 'migrated' to Beijing and the Taiwanese Embassy in the US was closed.
 Following the termination of diplomatic relations, the United States terminated its Mutual Defense Treaty with Taiwan on January 1, 1980.